BCMW_PAGE_TITLE_GRAPHICS_4

 ORNATE DETAILS

 As they say, it’s all in the details!
-Many traditional post boxes feature simple shapes and angles designed to highlight the royal insignia.
+Many traditional post boxes feature simple shapes and angles designed to highlight the royal cyphers.
 But some feature additional embossed detailing, such as classic fleur de lys and the emblem of the English lion.

 17